andrewcaires/utils.js/README.md

 emitter.once('event', cb);
 ```

-- `EventEmitter.off` Removes the specified listener from the listener array for the event named.
+- `EventEmitter.off` Removes the specified listener from the listener array for the event named

 ```js
 emitter.off('event', cb);
 ```

-- `EventEmitter.emit` Synchronously calls each of the listeners registered for the event named.
+- `EventEmitter.emit` Synchronously calls each of the listeners registered for the event named

 ```js
 emitter.emit('event', 'on emit event');